borgox/borgox/README.md

 🎯 **Freelancer Developer** | 💻 **2nd Year IT Student**
 - 😄 he/him 16 y/o
 - 🔭 I’m a passionate Python developer currently focused on the Discord API usage, and I’m also a high school student pursuing IT.
 I love working on intriguing projects that push my limits further and further!
-- 🌱 I'm currently learning Assembly, Malware Analysis & Reverse Engineering
+- 🌱 I'm currently learning Assembly, Malware Analysis & Reverse Engineering AND Web Development

 ## 🛠️ **Tech Stack**